Digressive/Bash-Bunny-Payloads/README.md

 # Bash-Bunny-Payloads

- Payloads for the Bash Bunny
+I'm putting all my payloads for the Bash Bunny here.